dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Be kind whenever possible.
-It is always possible.
+  Love all, trust a few, do wrong to none.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1604 days)
+## 🌟 Experiences (1605 days)

 ### 🧮 Programming languages